 Cynthia has been on staff at the CT since 2007, and currently serves as assistant executive secretary.
 She earned a M.Div. from the Pacific School of Religion and lives in Chicago, IL with her husband and daughter.

-The Rev. Meredith Hoxie Schol, Missional Collaboration Coordinator
+The Rev. Dr. Meredith Hoxie Schol, Missional Collaboration and Communication Coordinator

 Rev. Meredith Hoxie Schol is a provisional deacon in the North Carolina Annual Conference.
-She is working toward her PhD in Christian Education at Garrett Evangelical Theological Seminary.
-She lives in the Chicago’s Logan Square neighborhood with her spouse Mark, who serves a local United Methodist church.
+She recently completed a PhD in Christian Education at Garrett Evangelical Theological Seminary.
+She lives in the Chicago’s Logan Square neighborhood with her spouse, who serves a local United Methodist church, and her daughter.

 MEMBERS OF THE CONNECTIONAL TABLE